Herrie82/awesome-floss-mobile/README.md

 ## Free Hardware Projects

-These are great phones that aim to have "open hardware".
-This means it will either let you freely install what ever OS, or that it allows hacking, or that it runs with fully-free OS's.
+These are phones that aim to have "open hardware".
+This usually means it will either let you freely install what ever OS, or that it allows hacking, or that it runs with fully-free OS's.
+A fully free SoC is unlikely.

 * [ZeroPhone](https://www.crowdsupply.com/arsenijs/zerophone) - A work-in-progress open source, Linux-powered, $50 smartphone.
 Based on the Raspberry Pi Zero, ESP8266 and Arduino.
 * [Librem 5](https://puri.sm/products/librem-5/) - A work-in-progress premuim smartphone that is intended to respect security, privacy and freedom.